 Our Little Free Library is a happy small place, where neighbors share books.
 Books come and go.
 Some books stay a while, others not even an hour.
 Some books come back, and most don’t.
 The variety is ever-changing.

 As keeper of the books lately I’ve noticed one particular book coming back to our library often; this is quite unusual, and a bit of a mystery.
 Perhaps I noted the activity of this book because numerous people have recommended it, a New York Times Best seller, to me, and I’ve always politely refused because I don’t read sad animal stories.
 No, I do not!
 I just can’t.

-I gave up.
+I gave up my staunch opposition to reading a sad animal story.
 I took it from Dave.
 I will read it.
 If he loves it enough to continuously order copies from Amazon to place in our Little Library to share with others, how can I not?